Menu

 What's great about Singapore is that anyone can set up a business, whether they're a native Singaporean or a foreigner, and you can own its 100% shareholding without any difficulties either.
 All that matters is that they're over the age of 18 and they have a clean record.
 This means you can't have a criminal background, and you must not have declared bankruptcy at any time.

 One of the requirements for foreigners starting businesses in Singapore is they must appoint a local (or resident) director for their company.
-Whereas on the other hand, Singaporeans can be the resident director.
+On the other hand, Singaporeans can be resident directors.
 They can also self-register their company on the BizFile portal, while foreigners must have a registered fling agent to do so.

 To appoint a local director, you need to choose someone who is a Singaporean.
-They can also be a permanent resident or an EntraPass holder who's local.
-Or you can appoint a nominee director, or you can form a company by getting an EntrePass yourself first.
+They can also be a permanent resident or an EntrePass holder who's local.
+You can also appoint a nominee director, or you can form a company by getting an EntrePass yourself first.

 Registering your company